nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M02 - Dependency Injection and the Spring Context/L6 - Exploring the Scopes of Spring Beans.md

 In this lesson, we'll consider the different scopes of beans in Spring.

-The relevant module you need to import when you're starting with this lesson is: [scopes-of-spring-beans-start](https://github.com/eugenp/learn-spring/tree/module2/scopes-of-spring-beans-start)
+The relevant module for this lesson is: [scopes-of-spring-beans-end](https://github.com/nbicocchi/spring-boot-course/tree/module2/scopes-of-spring-beans-end)

-If you want have a look at the fully implemented lesson, as a reference, feel free to import: [scopes-of-spring-beans-end](https://github.com/eugenp/learn-spring/tree/module2/scopes-of-spring-beans-end)

 ## Scopes of Beans